lesion/gancio/docs/index.md

 - **Anonymous events**: optionally a visitor can create events without being registered (an administrator has to confirm them)

-- **We are not interested in making hits** so we export events in many ways, via RSS feeds, via global or individual ics, incorporating lists of events or single event via iframe on other websites.
+- **We are not interested in making hits** so we export events in many ways, via RSS feeds, via global or individual ics, incorporating lists of events or single event via iframe on other websites and via [AP](/federation)

 - Very easy UI
 - Multidays events support (festival, conferences...)